luiswirth/bsc-thesis/src/introduction.typ

 - Homology
 - Functional Analysis

+The implementation of the FEM library will be done in the Rust programming language.
+Rust was chosen for its strong guarantees in memory safety, performance, and modern language features, making it ideal for high-performance computing tasks like finite elements.
+The Rust ownership model, borrow checker, and type system act as a proof system to ensure there are no memory bugs, race conditions, or similar undefined behaviors in any program, while achieving performance levels comparable to C/C++.

 The structure of this thesis is as follows:

 We first learn about the building blocks of our mesh,